liquity/dev/README.md

 `getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the LUSDDebt in the Active Pool and the Default Pool.

-`getTCR()`: returns the total collateral ratio (TCR) of the system.
+`getTCR()`: returns the total collateralization ratio (TCR) of the system.
 The TCR is based on the the entire system debt and collateral (including pending rewards).

-`checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateral Ratio (TCR) is below the Critical Collateral Ratio (CCR)).
+`checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateralization Ratio (TCR) is below the Critical Collateralization Ratio (CCR)).

 ### Hint Helper Functions - `HintHelpers.sol`